moonstone1024/ptd-tool-binaryeater/README.md

 MD_SRC_DIR=/path/to/md-dir/md MD_DEST_DIR=./out/md/ ./generate-md-assets.sh
 ```

 Then generate response with this command.
 Don't send json formatted with jq to the device if you want to use it with ptd-hook.
-The app does not accept formatted JSON.
+The app only accepts minified JSON, and does not accept formatted JSON.

+You can optionally change costumes, weapons, classes etc of generated response by specifying a different config file.

 ```
-./ptd-tool generate-login-response > Login.json
+./ptd-tool generate-login-response --decoded-md-dir ./out/md/ --config ./assets/login-response-generator-config.json > Login.json
 ```